 If you have been arrested for Public Intoxication in Tarrant County, Texas, call The Hampton Law Firm now to protect your good name.
-It is critical that you hire an attorney that can work to negotiate a result that will allow you to have this arrest expunged from your record.
+It is critical that you hire an experienced and aggressive public intoxication attorney that can work to negotiate a result that will allow you to have this arrest expunged from your criminal record.

-It’s not illegal to have a few alcoholic drinks and walk through The Stockyards or Downtown Fort Worth.
-It’s also not illegal to have one too many and enjoy yourself on the dance floor at Billy Bob’s.
+It is not illegal to have a few alcoholic drinks and walk through The Stockyards or Downtown Fort Worth.
+It is also not illegal to have one too many and enjoy yourself on the dance floor at Billy Bob’s.
+In fact, in most eating and drinking establishments, there is a hope and expectation that patrons will have a few drinks with their meal.
 However, if your alcohol use upset’s someone to the point they call the police, you could be looking at an arrest for Public Intoxication.

 As you can see from the Texas Penal Code, just being intoxicated in public is not enough, by itself, to be convicted of Public Intoxication.
 The law requires that you must have also endangered yourself or another person.
 Similar to Driving While Intoxicated, Texas law defines “intoxication” as having a blood alcohol concentration of 0.08 or higher or having lost the normal use of your mental or physical faculties by reason alcohol in your body.

 Is A Breath Or Blood Test Required For Public Intoxication?

 No!
 It is a common misconception that a police officer must provide you an opportunity to give a breath or blood test to obtain a conviction for public intoxication.
 Unfortunately, it is quite common that police officers do not offer a breath or blood test to citizens arrested for public intoxication.
 As such, your public intoxication arrest may be based solely upon the police officer’s subjective opinion and subject to cross examination in a court of law.